NoamBasha/RemoteJoystickControlApp/README.md

 ## Architecture:
 The architecture of the project is based on the MVVM architecture:
 * Model:
-FGModel – Connects to the server and sends the values it receives
+FGPlayer – Connects to the server and sends the values it receives
 * View Model:
 ViewModel – Connects between the Model and the View.
 * View: